talee/stage/README.md

 # stage
-Chrome app scaffold to display and control content on secondary displays
+Chrome app scaffold to display and control content on secondary displays.

+Powered by Polymer and supported ES6 features in Chrome.